hzi-bifo/RiboDetector/README.md

   -o outputs/reads.nonrrna.{1,2}.fq.gz
 ```
 The above command line excutes ribodetector for paired-end reads with length 100 using 20 CPU cores.

+When using SLURM job submission system, you need to specify `--cpus-per-task` to the number you CPU cores you need and set `--threads-per-core` to 1.

 #### Full help